-Adverse side effects or properties, the clinical holds imposed by the FDA, or and other safety risks associated with COR588, atuzaginstat (COR388) or any future drug candidates have delayed our development of atuzaginstat (COR388) and could delay or preclude approval, have caused and could cause us to suspend or discontinue clinical trials, abandon further development, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any, relating to COR588, potential new indications for atuzaginstat (COR388) and other potential candidates.
+Adverse side effects or properties, the clinical holds imposed by the FDA, or and other safety risks have delayed our development of atuzaginstat (COR388) and could delay or preclude approval, have caused and could cause us to suspend or discontinue clinical trials, abandon further development, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any, relating to COR588, potential new indications for atuzaginstat (COR388) and other potential candidates.
 We cannot guarantee that similar serious adverse events or clinical holds will not happen in the future with COR588, atuzaginstat (COR388) or any future drug candidates for any current or additional indications.
 There may be side effects and adverse events associated with the use of COR588, atuzaginstat (COR388) or any future drug candidates.

 Our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics as the clinical trials progress to longer exposures at varying dose levels and a larger number of patients.
 Side effects could include treatment-related adverse events not seen in our Phase 1a and Phase 1b clinical trials of atuzaginstat (COR388) including hepatic adverse events.
 Undesirable side effects caused by, or unexpected or unacceptable characteristics associated with, atuzaginstat (COR388) or any future drug candidates could result in the delay, suspension or termination of clinical trials by us, the FDA or other regulatory authorities for a number of reasons.
 For example, on February 12, 2021, we received a letter from the FDA stating that a partial clinical hold has been placed on atuzaginstat (COR388) impacting the OLE phase of the GAIN Trial.
 The partial clinical hold was initiated following the review of hepatic adverse events in the atuzaginstat (COR388) trial by the FDA.
 Under the hold, we have stopped enrollment and dosing in the OLE phase of the GAIN Trial.
 Atuzaginstat (COR388) was associated with dose-related liver enzyme elevations >3X the upper limit of normal: 2% on placebo, 7% on 40 mg BID, and 15% on 80 mg BID.
-These elevations alone were not clinically significant, and virtually all participants were asymptomatic.
 Two participants in the 80 mg BID arm had concomitant bilirubin elevations without alternative explanation.
 On January 25, 2022, we received a letter from the FDA Division of Neurology 1 placing a full clinical hold on atuzaginstat (COR388) IND.
-As we test and assess the safety of atuzaginstat (COR388) in other indications and other planned clinical trials not subject to the FDA hold, we may encounter similar adverse events or additional adverse events that were not identified or not considered significant in our earlier trials, the FDA may place additional clinical holds on our current or currently contemplated clinical programs or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.
+The FDA may place additional clinical holds on our current or currently contemplated clinical programs or otherwise limit our ability to proceed with other clinical programs in our pipeline, which will harm our business, financial condition, results of operations and may force us to cease our operations.

-As we continue to assess the safety of atuzaginstat (COR388) and assess data from our Phase 2/3 GAIN trial or as the use of atuzaginstat (COR388) becomes more widespread in other indications if it receives regulatory approval, we may identify additional adverse events that were not identified or not considered significant in our earlier trials.
+As we or our potential partners assess data from our Phase 2/3 GAIN trial or safety of atuzaginstat (COR388), we or our partners may identify additional adverse events that were not identified or not considered significant in our earlier trials.
 If such side effects become later known in development or upon approval, if any, such findings may harm our business, financial condition, results of operations and prospects significantly.
 If we or others later identify undesirable side effects, a number of potentially significant negative consequences could result, including: